micmejia/bible-dump/NKJV/1 Timothy/1 Tim 4.md

 ###### 1
-Now the Spirit [^a]expressly says that in latter times some will depart from the faith, giving heed to deceiving spirits and doctrines of demons,
+Now the Spirit expressly says that in latter times some will depart from the faith, giving heed to deceiving spirits and doctrines of demons,

 ###### 2
 speaking lies in hypocrisy, having their own conscience seared with a hot iron,